koyahness/koyah-smart-security-portfolio/Fuzzing-cheatcodes-gas-snapshots.md

+Fuzzing, Cheatcodes and Gas snapshots

-Here is a comprehensive example of a Solidity test file in Foundry.
+Solidity test file in Foundry.
 This example demonstrates a "Vault" contract and a corresponding test suite that utilizes Fuzzing, Cheatcodes, and Gas Snapshots.

-1. The Target: Vault.sol
+## 1. The Target: Vault.sol
 This simple contract allows users to deposit Ether and withdraw it later.
 It contains a basic security check to prevent unauthorized withdrawals.
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.19;